creame/joinchat/README.txt

 #### 🎲 [Random Phone](https://join.chat/en/addons/random-phone/).
 With Random Phone you can add as many phone numbers as you want, there is no limit.
 Every time a user of your site clicks on the start chat button, they will be randomly and equitably referred to each of the different support numbers you have configured.

+### 🧪 Try Join.chat
+Do you want to test the Join.chat configuration panel without installing it?
+You can try it in a [WordPress on the fly demo](https://demo.tastewp.com/creame-whatsapp-me)

 ### ⌁ If you like Join.chat 😍
 1. Please leave us a [★★★★★](https://wordpress.org/support/plugin/creame-whatsapp-me/reviews/#new-post) rating.
 We'll thank you.